 Also you as a roofing consultant know more than most people here do, and certainly much more than your “customers” – that’s why they hire you.
 I don’t understand why you would “withhold” information about TPO from your customers?
 Both Good and Bad.

 Why did I use the term “withhold”?
-If you told them about high risk potential of their TPO roof failing withing 7-10 years, they would not buy it.
+If you told them about high risk potential of their TPO roof failing within 7-10 years, they would not buy it.
 Therefore, I assume you do not enlighten your customers.

 I want to stress the point that a recent MRCA advisory about TPO roof failures concerns mainly the southern US – your territory with high temps and constant UV exposure.